tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 024.md

 - We get a long rest, which makes it...
 3? more days until my spider comes back.
 - We awaken to a guard of like 70 people just waiting for us at the bottom of the barn.
 - We're given some instruction by Nathaniel of where we need to go to get to [[Champion's Gate]]
 - He explains the area we're going into is "thicker, more malicious, and dangerous" than what we've experienced thus far.
-The people near the monastery are protected from the Haze, but we should not linger long.
+The people near the monastery are protected from the [[Haze]], but we should not linger long.
 - [[Arken Highbloom|Arken]] requests to [[Nathaniel]] for him to inform [[Flamekeeper Hannah]] that we retrieved the staff.
 - [[Arken Highbloom|Arken]] hands [[Wyldenten Proudsky|Will]] a pouch of 300 gold to buy supplies while he's in town.
 - [[Wyldenten Proudsky|Will]] makes it to the caravan court when a group of [[Hooded Lanterns]] ride up with [[Ansom Lang]] and detain [[Wyldenten Proudsky|Will]], take his belongings, and dump his ass inside of a cell.